wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-update-when-to-use-std-pow.rst

 A few days ago, I published a post comparing the `performance of std::pow against direct multiplications <https://baptiste-wicht.com/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.html>`_.
-When not compiling with -ffast-math, direct multiplication was significantly faster than :code:`std::pow`, around two orders of magnitude faster when comparing :code:`x * x * x` and :code:`code:std::pow(x, 3)`.
+When not compiling with -ffast-math, direct multiplication was significantly faster than `std::pow`, around two orders of magnitude faster when comparing `x * x * x` and `code:std::pow(x, 3)`.
-One comment that I've got was to test for which :code:`n` is :code:`code:std::pow(x, n)` becoming faster than multiplying in a loop.
+One comment that I've got was to test for which `n` is `code:std::pow(x, n)` becoming faster than multiplying in a loop.
 Since std::pow is using a special algorithm to perform the computation rather than be simply loop-based multiplications, there may be a point after which it's more interesting to use the algorithm rather than a loop.
 So I decided to do the tests.
 You can also find